 One night in 1995, over some liquid refreshments and a roaring campfire at his property, Bob and I – both regular members of the Golf Writers Association of America and disillusioned with its East Coast bias – co-founded the Northwest Golf Media Association, which in its prime had 125 members.
 Bob was truly surprised when he became the first recipient of our organization’s Local Legends award.

-Bob’s love of golf was embodied in the nine-hole par-3 course he designed and built beside his house.
+Bob’s love of golf is embodied in the nine-hole par-3 course he designed and built beside his house.
 Motorists along Highway 20 could see the golf flagsticks he’d planted among the trees.
-His ultra-private Whispering Rattlesnakes Golf & Flubbers Club was meticulously tended by Bob, who allowed play by family and friends.
+His ultra-private Whispering Rattlesnakes Golf & Flubbers Club was meticulously tended by Bob, who allowed playing by family and friends.
 Unsurprisingly, considering its proprietor, the course even had a whimsical subhead: “An arrogantly tawdry place for golf.”

-The sporty track sported tiny Penncross bent-grass greens, miniscule bunkers, several water hazards, tree-impinging (and occasionally mown) “fairways,” holes ranging from 30 to 110 yards, and all manner of wildlife.
+The sporty track sported tiny Penncross bent-grass greens, minuscule bunkers, several water hazards, tree-impinging (and occasionally mown) “fairways,” holes ranging from 30 to 110 yards, and all manner of wildlife.
 One night before a tournament, my wife and I were sleeping in the “pro’s cottage,” a pickup camper.
 At about 3:00 a.m. we were awakened by ominous rustling and grunting outside.
 The following morning, we found evidence that a black bear had stopped by the course.
 Before play began, Bob put a sign into what the visitor had left behind that read: “Bear poop, free drop.”

 There was a tiny clubhouse containing all manner of scorecards and golf-related knick-knacks.
 It was where Bob built golf clubs, often giving his handiwork away to anyone willing to try them.
 He also fashioned a memorable Rube Goldberg-esque ball washer.
 Measuring over 5 feet tall and stretching 10 feet wide, it was constructed of white PVC pipe.
 A golfer dropped his soiled sphere into a hole at the top, then listened intently as it rolled back and forth for 30 seconds or so before being deposited into a bucket of water.